-Rackspace is a San Antonio based, publicly owned web-hosting company that specializes in managed hosting for businesses and corporations.
+Rackspace is a San Antonio-based, publicly owned web-hosting company that specializes in managed hosting for businesses and corporations.
 Founded in 1998 by Pat Condon and Dirk Elmehof, Rackspace has data centers in Dallas, San Antonio, Vancouver, and Hong Kong.
-Rackspace was recently sold to Apollo Global Management, and so some details may have changed since the transaction.
+Rackspace was recently sold to Apollo Global Management, so some details may have changed since the transaction.

 How Good is Rackspace Hosting?